Skip to content

 Verifies the health of IPv4 BFD peers across all VRFs.

-Optionally, it can also verify that BFD peers have not been down before a specified threshold of hours.
+3. Optionally verifies that the peer have not been down before a specified threshold of hours.

 Expected Results